fncokg/pandoc-tex-numbering/README.md

 All the figures and tables are supported.
 All references to figures and tables are replaced by their numbers, and all the captions are added prefixs such as "Figure 1.1: ".

 You can determine the prefix of figures and tables by changing the variables `figure-prefix` and `table-prefix` in the metadata, default values are "Figure" and "Table" respectively.

+All figures and captions without captions will be also added a caption like "Figure 1.1" or "Table 1.1" (without the colon).

+## Data Export

+If you set the metadata `data-export-path` to a path, the filter will export the filter data to the specified path in the JSON format.
+This is useful for further usage of the filter data in other scripts or filter debugging.
+The output data is a dictionary with identifiers (labels) as keys and the corresponding data as values.

+All kinds of identifiers have the following common keys: `num: str` and `type: Literal["fig", "tab", "eq", "sec"]`.
+For sections, there is an additional key `level: int` representing the level of the section.
+For tables and figures, there is additional keys `caption: str` and `short_caption: str` representing the full caption and the short caption defined in the LaTeX source code.

+Note: currently, short captions defined via `\caption[short caption]{full caption}` are not supported for `docx` output, but the filter will export them for your further usage.

 ## Log